dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting constructors

 Constructors are (as always) more complex.
-A constructor marked `augment` replaces the body of the corresponding constructor in the main library with its body.
+A constructor marked `augment` replaces the body of the existing constructor with its body.
 If the augmenting constructor has any initializers, they are appended to the original constructor's initializers, but before any original super initializer or original redirecting initializer if there is one.

 In the augmenting constructor's body, an `augmented()` call invokes the original constructor's body.